gilbertomarcano/chess/README.md

   - “Deselected.
 Turn: Black.” (when nothing is selected)
   - “Selected ♝ on c8.
 Turn: Black.” (when a bishop at c8 is selected)
   - “Selected ♞ on f6.
 Turn: Black.” (when a knight at f6 is selected)
+ - Advantage bar on the board’s right edge shows the current evaluation: white portion grows with positive eval (White advantage), black with negative.
+Value is clamped in ±10 pawns and shown as a signed number next to the bar.

 ## Two Interaction States
 - **Idle:** No piece selected.